 Motors on belt driven equipment shall have slide rails with adjusting screws for belt tension adjustment.
 Motors exposed to the weather shall be weather-protected.

-Premium efficiency electric motors shall be installed on air handling units, relief fans, exhaust fans, pumps, etc..
+Premium efficiency electric motors shall be installed on air handling units, relief fans, exhaust fans, pumps, etc.

 High efficiency motors shall have efficiency and losses determined in accordance with the latest revisions of IEEE Standard 112.
 Polyphase squirrel-cage motors rated 1 through 125 horsepower shall be tested by dynamometer method B. The efficiency will be determined using segregated losses in which stray load loss is obtained from a linear regression analysis to reduce the effect of random errors in the test measurements.
 Guaranteed minimum load efficiency shall be as follows: